Vivekguptaji/Exercise-Review-1/README.md

 1. Run command npm install (this will install project related dependencies)
 2. Run command npm start (to run the project)
-3. Once you want to test the case you can use npm run test command
+3. To run test cases, you need to run npm run test command.